Smooth and creamy tahini fudge is a wonderful keto treat. Made with sesame butter, unsalted butter, a sweetener, and coconut flour.

-Does this tahini fudge taste like halva?
+Does it taste like halva?

-How to serve tahini fudge?
+How to serve keto tahini fudge?

 Take a square out of the freezer just a couple of minutes before you want to enjoy it, and allow it to soften a bit before you savor it.